Intervention/httpauth/README.md

 ## Usage

-* Image::__construct - Create new instance of Httpauth class
+* Httpauth::__construct - Create new instance of Httpauth class
-* Image::make - Creates new instance of Httpaccess with given config parameters
+* Httpauth::make - Creates new instance of Httpaccess with given config parameters
-* Image::secure - Denies access for not-authenticated users
+* Httpauth::secure - Denies access for not-authenticated users

 ### Configuration